Holistic Approach to Dentistry in Children

 Children under the age of 18 must have at least 1 parent or guardian that is an existing patient of the practice OR establishes as a new patient of the practice.
 If a parent or guardian is not yet a patient, they must establish first and only after they complete their new patient appointment can the child be scheduled for their hygiene evaluation.

-Children under the age of 7 will likely not receive any dental work in our office, until they are 7+ years of age.
-The the exception is with ALF program or other functional devices where we start kids as young as 5.
+Children under the age of 8 will likely not receive any dental work in our office, until they are 8+ years of age.
+The exception is with ALF program or other functional devices where we start kids as young as 5.
 Children must be fully cooperative to receive dentistry services (fillings/crowns/tissue release).
 That means no crying, no screaming, and fully calm and ready to have Dr. May do work on them.

-Hygiene will see babies as young as 3 years old for cleanings.
+Hygiene will see toddlers as young as 3 years old for cleanings.
 No dental work will be done until kids are older.
-If a patient has decay at age of 5, we will likely refer out to pediatric dentist to have work done and child can return for hygiene appointments after work has been completed.
-After about age of 7, most kids do very well handling dental work and they can return to Dr. May for majority of any fillings that need to be done.
+If a patient has decay at age of 5, we will likely refer out to a pediatric dentist to have work done and the child can return for hygiene appointments after work has been completed.
+After about age of 8, most kids do very well handling dental work and they can return to Dr. May for the majority of any fillings that need to be done.

 What is Pediatric Holistic Dentistry?